NAIA all but bans transgender athletes from women's sports. NCAA vows to ensure 'fair competition'

 NAIA all but bans transgender athletes from women’s sports.
 NCAA vows to ensure ‘fair competition’

-The National Association of Intercollegiate Athletics, the governing body for mostly small colleges, announced a policy Monday that all but bans transgender athletes from competing in women’s sports.
+The National Association of Intercollegiate Athletics announced a policy Monday that all but bans transgender athletes from competing in women’s sports at its 241 mostly small colleges across the country.

-The NAIA’s Council of Presidents approved the policy in a 20-0 vote.
-The NAIA, which oversees some 83,000 athletes at schools across the country, is believed to be the first college sports organization to take such a step.
+The NAIA Council of Presidents approved the policy in a 20-0 vote at its annual convention in Kansas City, Missouri.
+The NAIA, which oversees some 83,000 athletes competing in more than 25 sports, is believed to be the first college sports organization to take such a step.

 According to the transgender participation policy, all athletes may participate in NAIA-sponsored male sports but only athletes whose biological sex assigned at birth is female and have not begun hormone therapy will be allowed participate in women’s sports.